felixthecat1970/github.io/_posts/2022-11-12-ps2-mvc2-series.md

   - PS2
 ---

-Marvel vs. Capcom 2: New Age of Heroes is a crossover fighting game developed and published by Capcom published in arcades (naomi) dreamcast, ps2, ps3. xbox.
+Marvel vs. Capcom 2: New Age of Heroes is a crossover fighting game developed and published by Capcom published in arcades (naomi), dreamcast, ps2, ps3. xbox.

 <!--more-->